 The decay of Western capitalism started well before 2008.
 Commentators, along with politicians of all stripes, are quick to point fingers at the supposed culprits: the Wall Street banker, the City speculator, the Chinese manufacturer, the Indian entrepreneur, or the Russian oligarch.
 The convenient wisdom is that disease is always caused by others.
 In fact, they are trying to deny a much harsher reality.

-Each week QFINANCE.com brings you some of the biggest news stories from the past seven days (1 - 7 November) in finance and business – essential reading to keep you up to date with the latest topics.
+Each week QFINANCE.com brings you some of the biggest news stories from the past five days (February 7 - 13, 2014) in finance and business – essential reading to keep you up to date with the latest topics.

 Emerging market equities and exchange rates are again under severe downward pressure, but are the underlying economies really as fragile as global traders seem to fear?
 The short answer, for a few, is probably “yes,” but for most, “not just yet.”